 The farm in Cork is free to visit and has a few miles of walking paths for visitors to enjoy.
-Along the route you’ll see the donkeys that require special care, young donkeys that will come to the fence for attention, a ring fort, 13th century castle, a field of mothers with their foals, and even some horses that have been saved from neglectful owners.
+Along the route you’ll see the donkeys that require special care, and young donkeys that will come to the fence for attention.
+You’ll also see a ring fort, 13th century castle, a field of mothers with their foals, and even some horses that have been saved from neglect.

-A stop in the visitors center is a must, to learn more about the donkeys and their care.
+Be sure to stop in the visitors center to learn more about the donkeys and their care.
 You may even wish to ‘adopt’ your own donkey before you leave.

-1 Great Place to Stay : Top of the Rock Pod Pairc
+1 Great Place to Stay in County Cork with Kids: Top of the Rock Pod Pairc

-The hills of West Cork are a walkers’ paradise, with pathways that have been trod for centuries by the religious faithful and tourists alike.
+The hills of West Cork are a walkers’ paradise.
+Explore pathways that have been trod for centuries by the religious faithful and tourists alike.
 At the top of one of the hills sits Top of the Rock Pod Pairc, the ancestral family farm David and Elizabeth Ross turned into a pod-camping park.

 Camping pods (think small cabins) situated behind hand-built stone walls overlook the beautiful Castledonovan hills.
 A small farmyard has goats, sheep, and cows, which welcome petting and hand-feeding.
-Nearby is a small play area for the kids, as well as a community fire pit where families gather nightly to share s’mores and stories of the day’s adventures.
+Watch for the play area for the kids, as well as a community fire pit where families gather nightly to share s’mores and stories of the day’s adventures.

-Families wanting to glamp should choose a Luxury Pod, which includes a comfortable double bed, futon couch, mini kitchen and toilet.
+Families wanting to glamp should choose a Luxury Pod.
+These include a comfortable double bed, futon couch, mini kitchen and toilet.
 Larger Family Pods and smaller Standard Pods are also available.

-Each pod includes the use of the full kitchen in the Walking Center, as well as complimentary wifi, access to the laundry room, game room, and showers.
+Each pod includes the use of the full kitchen in the Walking Center.
+Other amenities include complimentary wifi, access to the laundry room, game room, and showers.

 1 Great Place to Eat: Farmgate Café at The English Market in Cork City